Vietnam.vn - Nền tảng quảng bá Việt Nam

 Mr. Sam Altman.
 Photo: AP

-The letter argues that the firing of Sam Altman is detrimental to all the work being done, undermining the company’s mission and operations.
-Altman’s dismissal demonstrates the current board’s inability to oversee OpenAI.
+The letter argues that the firing of Sam Altman is detrimental to all the work that has been done, undermining the company’s mission and operations.
+The dismissal of Mr. Altman demonstrates that the current board is not capable of overseeing OpenAI.
 “Microsoft has assured us that all OpenAI employees will have positions at the new subsidiary if we join them.
-We believe the best course of action is for the board to step down and appoint a board of directors capable of leading the company forward,” the letter states.
+We believe the best path forward is for the board to step down and appoint a board of directors capable of leading the company to sustainable development,” the letter states.

 Notably, among the signatories of the open letter is Ilya Sutskever - OpenAI's chief scientist and also a member of OpenAI's four-person board of directors.